 • Almond Butter: Use a natural, runny almond butter (no added oils) for the best texture.

-• Maple Syrup: Adds a touch of extra natural sweetness.
+• Maple Syrup: Adds a touch of natural sweetness.

 • Coconut Oil: Creates those golden, crunchy clusters we all love.
 Make sure to use refined coconut oil to avoid any coconut flavor.